Navigating the Fear of Increased Symptoms vs. Flare

 Navigating this fear at times is paralyzing to me.

 As someone who has lived with IBD for more than a decade, I try to remind myself in moments of panic and worry that this is just one moment, or one day, or one week, and not forever.
 That I’ve been here before and it got better.
 That I have a good doctor, with good communication, and these are conversations to have on the regular.

 For me, an increase in symptoms may mean for a few hours, or a few days.
 Sometimes, it lasts a week or two at the end of my infusion cycle.
 But when it becomes routine and unavoidable, it’s time to check in with my doctor.
 It’s time to ask questions.
 To express my concerns.
 And to be patient, with my body and with science and modern medicine.

-Is there a fine line for you between an increase in symptoms and a full out flare?
+Is there a fine line for you between an increase in symptoms and a full-out Crohn's flare?
 How do you navigate these?
 How do you stay calm?
 I’d love to hear your suggestions below.